zyjopensource/geepafs/README.md

 ## Requirements

-This code targets NVIDIA GPU V100 or A100 on Linux platforms.
+This code has been validated on NVIDIA GPU V100 or A100 on Linux platforms.
 NVIDIA CUDA should be fully installed on the system.
 Root privileges are necessary in order to apply GPU frequency setting.
 For the python version `dvfsPython.py`, DCGM should also be installed.

 Note that some V100/A100 GPUs' max frequency may be slightly different than the values defined in our codes.
 In that case, corresponding variables should be adjusted.